reimagined/resolve/docs/read-side.md

 A View Model's **resolver** allows you to restrict a user's access to the View Model's data.
 A resolver function receives the following parameters:

 - The reSolve context object;
-- An object that contains a list available event types and a list of aggregate IDs;
+- The query object that contains a list of aggregate IDs;
 - An object that contains a JSON Web Token and the View Model name.

 In the resolver's code, you can use arbitrary logic to check a user's access permissions and either throw an exception to indicate an access error, or filter the `eventTypes` list to define which events are available to the user.